AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-10-compiler_directive.md

 Unfortunately, changes sometimes need to be made to Go that break backward compatibility.
 This is not done lightly.
 It's usually to address some bug, or vulnerability.
 These changes can break existing code that depends on the old behaviour.

 Luckily, Go has (for many years) allowed you to get the old behaviour for at least 2 years even when building with the latest Go release.
-This was done by adding a setting to the GODEBUG environment variable - see (Go Backwards Compatibility and GODEBUG)[https://go.dev/doc/godebug].
+This was done by adding a setting to the GODEBUG environment variable - see [Go Backwards Compatibility and GODEBUG](https://go.dev/doc/godebug).

 More recently, even more control was added by Russ Cox (see [Backward Compatibility, Go 1.21, and Go 2](https://go.dev/blog/compat)) including the `//go:debug` directive.